-How often do I water an established warm season lawn variety?
+How often should I water an established warm-season lawn?

-The idea is to get to the point where you water less frequently but give the lawn a deep soaking.
-Deep soaking encourages the lawn’s root system to grow deep into the ground further strengthening its drought tolerance.
+Ideally, you should tend towards watering less frequently but giving the lawn a deep soaking each time.
+Deep soaking encourages the lawn’s root system to grow deep into the ground, further strengthening its drought tolerance.

-If your lawn looks like it needs watering.
-Typically, we recommend setting your sprinkler or irrigation system on either early morning or at or after dusk for about 20- 30mins.
-After you have watered, simply stick your finger into the lawn and ensure it feels wet below the surface.
-This is how you know it has received enough water.
+We recommend setting your sprinkler or irrigation system to run for about 20–30 minutes in the early morning or after dusk.
+After you have watered, simply stick your finger into the lawn and see whether it feels wet below the surface.
+If it does, you know it has received enough water.

 Can I overwater my established lawn?

-Yes, you can overwater your established lawn, but this is more typical during the cooler months of the year here in Melbourne, where the lawn may have slowed its growth and not require as much water.
+Yes, you can overwater your established lawn, but this is more of a risk during Melbourne’s cooler months, when the lawn has slowed its growth and does not require as much water.

-Keep an eye on the moisture level as mentioned above and if your established lawn feels wet and looks healthy, it does not need watering.
+Just keep an eye on the moisture level of the soil.
+If your established lawn feels wet and looks healthy, it does not need watering.

 What are the signs that my lawn needs watering?

-If you have a cool season grass type such as Tall Fescue, Rye Grass or Blue Grass then these grasses are not drought tolerant and will require a lot more watering especially in the hot summers in Melbourne.
-Generally, we don’t recommend these grass types for the Melbourne climate due to its hot dry summers.
-Typically, these lawns, established or new, require daily watering all year round, so an irrigation system is essential if you do choose to install them.
+Cool-season or seeded lawn types such as tall fescue, rye grass, and blue grass are not drought tolerant and require a lot more watering, especially in hot weather.
+Generally, we don’t recommend these grass types for the Melbourne climate due to its hot, dry summers.
+Cool-season lawns, whether they’re established or new, typically require daily watering all year round, so an irrigation system is essential if you do choose to install them.

 If you are unsure whether your lawn needs watering or have any further questions please give our friendly sales staff a call on (03) 9730 1128 or send an email including photographs of your concerns to email@example.com